pmadruga/ds-jobindex/reports/blogpost_engine.md

 This numerical statistic determines the amount of times a words appears in a document, balanced by the inverse number of documents where that word appears.
 A word that appears a lot in one document would be balanced by how many document it appears.
 Simply put, considering TFIDF returns a value, if you have a word that appears once in many different documents and another that appears many times in the same document, they would have very similar values.

-In this project, this is then calculated for every single word of the dataset.
+In this project, this is calculated for every single word of the dataset.
 Of course, each word will have its own vectorial representation, the denominated "word embeddings" ([further reading](https://en.wikipedia.org/wiki/Word_embedding)).

 TFIDF is a technique that assess a word without its context.
+It also depends on the results of Direct Search, since it finds its closest job titles based on the direct results.
+If no direct results are returned, then TFIDF will also not return any result.
+This has to do with the way TFIDF is calculated, since it always depends on the total number of word occurrences throughout the dataset.

 #### Bidirectional Encoder Representations from Transformers (BERT)